-&lt;sup>3Select from the Other Social and Behavioral Sciences portion of the Social and Behavioral Sciences section of the Core Curriculum Course List.
-Select from the Humanities section of the Core Curriculum Course List.
+3Select from the Other Social and Behavioral Sciences portion of the Social and Behavioral Sciences section of the Core Curriculum Course List.

+4Select from the Humanities section of the Core Curriculum Course List.

-&lt;sup>5Select a Modern Language for the AA degree or a General Elective for the AS degree
+- 5Select a Modern Language for the AA degree or a General Elective for the AS degree - Select from the Visual and Performing Arts section of the Core curriculum Course List.

-&lt;sup>6Select from the Visual and Performing Arts section of the Core curriculum Course List.
-Select a Speech (SPCH) course from the Communications section of the Core Curriculum Course List.
+7Select a Speech (SPCH) course from the Communications section of the Core Curriculum Course List.